smithaagarwal/lm-react-data-fetching-activity/README.md

 2. Pass the data from the PoemContainer component to the PoemsList
 3. Add a loading state to provide feedback to the user that the poems are loading (there's a component ready for you to use)
 4. Add POST functionality to the app – there's a template component, but it doesn't post anything yet.
-5. Add PATCH functionality to enable you to like a poem.
+5. Add PATCH functionality in the `Poem` component, enabling you to (un)like a poem.
 6. Refactor your data fetching to use TanStack Query.

    **Extension**